aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/pivot-tables/create-pivot-tables-and-pivot-charts/_index.md

 1. Download and install Aspose.Cells:
    1. [Download Aspose.Cells](https://downloads.aspose.com/cells/go-cpp/).
-   1. Install it on your development computer.
+   2. Install it on your development computer.
       All [Aspose](http://www.aspose.com/) components, when installed, work in evaluation mode.
-The evaluation mode has no time limit and it only injects watermarks into produced documents.
-To work with the component in its full capacity, you do need to have a valid license.
+The evaluation mode has no time limit and it only adds watermarks to produced documents.
+To work with the component at full capacity, you need a valid license.
-1. Create a project:
+2. Create a project:
    1. Start your C++ IDE (e.g., Visual Studio).
-   1. Create a new console application.
+   2. Create a new console application.
-1. Add references:
+3. Add references:
-   Add reference to the Aspose.Cells component into your project, for example, `...\Program Files\Aspose\Aspose.Cells\Bin\Net1.0\Aspose.Cells.dll`.
+   Add a reference to the Aspose.Cells component in your project, for example, `...\Program Files\Aspose\Aspose.Cells\Bin\Net1.0\Aspose.Cells.dll`.

 ### **Adding a Pivot Table**

 To create a pivot table using Aspose.Cells:

-1. Add some data to a worksheet cells using a `Cell` object's `PutValue` method.
+1. Add some data to a worksheet’s cells using a `Cell` object's `PutValue` method.
 You can also use a template file already filled with data.
-The data will be used as the pivot table's data source.
+The data will be used as the pivot table’s data source.
-1. Add a pivot table to the worksheet by calling the `PivotTables` collection's `Add` method (encapsulated in the `Worksheet` object).
+2. Add a pivot table to the worksheet by calling the `PivotTables` collection’s `Add` method (encapsulated in the `Worksheet` object).
-1. Access the new `PivotTable` object from the `PivotTables` collection by passing its index.
-Use any of the pivot table objects encapsulated in the `PivotTable` object to manage the table.
+3. Access the new `PivotTable` object from the `PivotTables` collection by its index.
+Use any of the objects within the `PivotTable` to manage the table.

 Code examples are given below.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-CreatePivotTablesAndPivotCharts.go" >}}

 ### **Adding a Pivot Chart**

 To create a PivotChart using Aspose.Cells:

 1. Add a chart.
-1. Set the `PivotSource` of the chart to refer to an existing pivot table in the spreadsheet.
+2. Set the `PivotSource` of the chart to refer to an existing pivot table in the spreadsheet.
-1. Set other attributes.
+3. Set other attributes.

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-CreatePivotTablesAndPivotCharts-1.go" >}}